Love (2008 Indonesian film): Awards and nominations

-This movie won "Movie of the Year" at the Guardians e-Awards and nominated for "Favorite Film" at the Indonesian Movie Awards.
+This movie won "Movie of the Year" at the Guardians e-Awards and was nominated for "Favorite Film" at the Indonesian Movie Awards.

 Album

 Ost.
 Love is a compilation album released in 2008 to accompany the film of the same title, Love.
 The soundtrack album has 9 songs.
-The hit song single Sempurna sung by Andra and The BackBone was recycling song by Gita Gutawa.
+The hit song single Sempurna sung by Andra and The BackBone was a recycled song by Gita Gutawa.